gabrielsalazar225/sgfsolutions-web/README.md

 I realized on the existing code we did not have "Alt" on the images so we added in the 6 images along the code.

->### Reforming classes
+>### Regrouping classes

-.benefit-lead, .benefit-brand, .benefit-cost were grouped together as they had the same attributes
+Classes that had the same attributes were localized in the original code to unify them into one and not have the same attributes in different classes

 >### Name changed